Ruud14/Page-Manipulator/README.md

 - Click "Load unpacked" in the top left corner and select the folder.
 - Enjoy :D

 **How to use?**
 - Simple, First open the extension.
 - Choose 'JavaScript', 'CSS' or 'HTML'.
 - Create a new file by pressing 'new'.
-- Write your own code or get some from the examples here: https://github.com/Ruud14/Page-Manipulator/tree/master/examples
+- Write your own code or get some from the examples [here](https://github.com/Ruud14/Page-Manipulator/tree/master/examples).
 - Button functionalities:
     - The 'Reload' Button:
         - Will Reload the current page.